LaudateCorpus1/lets-color-skill/README.md

         * Amazon.StopIntent
         * Amazon.CancelIntent

-        The Fallback intent is for when Alexa doesn’t understand clearly what you said.
+        The Fallback intent is for when Alexa doesn’t understand clearly what the user said.
 The last two intentions are to close the skill elegantly.

         Let’s focus on our main custom Intent: *ColoringPagesIntent*.\
         We’re going to accept two ways of asking for coloring pages:\